renantatsuo/renantatsuo.dev/resources/posts/js-series-typing.md

 | `0 == false`  | `true`  |
 | `0 === false` | `false` |

-This is useful because we cant do something like `if (!value)`, but we need to be concerned about what we are doing.
+This is useful because we can't do something like `if (!value)`, but we need to be concerned about what we are doing.

 These are the falsy values: